 - Although this area is priced well for families, unfortunately its schools are not the most well-known or highly-rated.

 - While pretty, Bellevue lacks the charm, widespread appeal, and diversity of activities that other Nashville neighborhoods offer.

 How to get around in Bellevue

-The Nashville MTA makes a couple stops in Bellevue.
-As per most cities, Lyft and Uber are also viable options, but residents should be prepared to commute with their own vehicle, as nearly 88% of locals utilize their personal car.
+The Nashville MTA makes a couple of stops in Bellevue.
+As per most cities, Lyft and Uber are also viable options, but residents should be prepared to commute with their own vehicle, as nearly 88% of locals utilize their personal car for transportation.
 In order to have easy access to downtown Nashville and the surrounding areas, residents shouldn't rely on public transportation, as this is one of Nashville’s weakest attributes.